elkhorn-heavy/walkthroughs/overthewire/natas/level_12.md

 | true  | true  | false |

 This leads to some really interesting properties of XOR.
-In the code, both the `loadData` and the `saveData` use the `xor_encrypt` function - but isn't one decrypting?!
+In the code, both the `loadData` and the `saveData` functions use the `xor_encrypt` function - but isn't one decrypting?!
 Plaintext XORed with a key produces the ciphertext, but the ciphertext can then be decrypted by XORing it again with the same key.
 XOR is both an encrypting and decrypting function.
 This leads to some very interesting math.
 For encryption and decryption,

 PLAINTEXT ^ KEY = CIPHERTEXT and CIPHERTEXT ^ KEY = PLAINTEXT